Plotting in R with ggplot2

 To facet our data into multiple plots we can use the facet_wrap or facet_grid function specifying the variable we split by.

-The facet_grid function is well suited to splitting the data by two factors.
+The facet_grid function is well suited to splitting the data by two factors while facet_wrap simply wraps the data in a 2d format based on factor levels.

 Split by 2 factors